hetpandya/youtube_tts_data_generator/README.md

         - The maximum length of the speech that should be kept.
 The rest will be ignored.
         - The default value is set set to *14*.
     - Example - ```generator.finalize_dataset(min_audio_length=6)```
+  - get_available_langs():
+    - Get list of available languages in which the subtitles can be downloaded.
   - get_total_audio_length():
     - Returns the total amount of preprocessed speech data collected by the generator.
     - Example - ```generator.get_total_audio_length()```